Hyu-Zhang/Hyu-Zhang.github.io/index.md

 ---
 ## About Me

-I’m Haoyu Zhang (张昊宇), I currently a Master Student with the School of Computer Science and Technology, Shandong University, advised by [Prof. Liqiang Nie](https://liqiangnie.github.io/) and [Prof. Meng Liu](https://mengliu1991.github.io/).
+I’m Haoyu Zhang (张昊宇), and I currently a Master Student at the School of Computer Science and Technology, Shandong University, advised by [Prof. Liqiang Nie](https://liqiangnie.github.io/) and [Prof. Meng Liu](https://mengliu1991.github.io/).
 My research focused on Multimodal Dialog.

 ## Education